tmds/Tmds.DBus/docs/modelling.md

 When an VARIANT is deserialized as an `object` the matching .NET type is used.
 ARRAY types are deserialized as `T[]`.
 DICTIONARY types are deserialized as `IDictionary<TKey,TValue>`.
 STRUCTS are deserialized as `System.ValueTuple`.

 The `float` type is not part of the D-Bus specification.
 It was implemented as part of ndesk-dbus and is supported by Tmds.DBus.

-The UNIX_FD type is not supported by Tmds.DBus.
+`SafeHandle` derived types can be used to receive and send file descriptors.
+The derived type must have a `(IntPtr, Boolean)` constructor.
+When a `SafeHandle` is sent, it will be Disposed.
+Tmds.DBus provides a `CloseSafeHandle` class, that can be used as a generic `SafeHandle`.

 ## Methods